DavidPerez3/iotChallengeGroup10/README.md

 4. Configure your sensors and actuators pins inside the medicalConsult.py file.

-5. Run InfluxDB (in another terminal), make sure you are running this command where your influxd.exe file is located.
+5. Run InfluxDB (in another terminal); make sure you are running this command where your influxd.exe file is located.
    ```bash
    influxd.exe
    ```

-6. Access to localhost:8086, where influxdb host is running, create your own bucket.
+6. Access localhost:8086, where the InfluxDB host is running, and create your own bucket.

-7. Configure your InfluxDB token, url and bucket name inside the medicalConsult.py file.
+7. Configure your InfluxDB token, URL and bucket name inside the medicalConsult.py file.

-8. Execute file, medicalConsult.py, and follow the screen instructions:
+8. Execute the file, medicalConsult.py, and follow the screen instructions:
    ```bash
    python3 medicalConsult.py
    ```